DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 10.md

 ![[syringe setup.PNG]]
 3. Setup the syringe and fill it with air to a measuring and controlled amount.
 Use a stopper and close the syringe.
 4. Suspend weights of different masses from the syringe and measure the extension new volume of the air in the syringe.
-5. **After recording one reading, remove the stopper and return the end of the syringe to original position (optional, use a lubricant inside the syringe to decrease the friction.**
+5. <mark style="background: #FFB86CA6;">After recording one reading, remove the stopper and return the end of the syringe to original position (optional, use a lubricant inside the syringe to decrease the friction.</mark>
 6. Use the formula below to plot a graph of the behavior of the gas in the syringe.
 $${\LARGE \frac{1}{V_0} - \frac{1}{V_{gas}} = \frac{mg}{AnRT}}$$
 where,